ssbc/ssb-uri-spec/readme.md

 ## Abstract

 The `ssb` scheme is registered as [provisional under the IANA](https://www.iana.org/assignments/uri-schemes/prov/ssb), but its format is not yet specified accessibly and clearly.
 This documents aims at providing the first specification of SSB URIs, as they are used in existing applications and will be adopted increasingly in more use cases.

+## Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## Prior work